maina-david/elevator-app/README.md

-# Laravel Elevator App
+# Elevator App

-Welcome to the README file for the Laravel Elevator App.
-This document provides instructions for setting up, configuring, and using the Laravel Elevator App on your local machine.
+This document provides instructions for setting up, configuring, and using the Elevator App on your local machine.

 ## Table of Contents